flame Compare Deals and save hundreds of pounds Sim Only Deals Phone Deals

 5G coverage

 O2 launched its 5G service on October 17th, 2019.
 It initially launched in six cities but its 5G service is now available in many more locations.
-At the time of writing you can get O2 5G in parts of over 3,200 places.
+At the time of writing you can get O2 5G in at least 76% of UK premises outdoors according to Ofcom.

 If you don’t have O2 5G where you are yet, it should be worth waiting for, as it is far faster than 4G, so you can download and upload files faster and stream in higher quality.
 More excitingly, 5G could open up whole new use cases, such as truly smart cities and things we haven’t even envisaged yet.